Berne Convention: Exceptions and limitations

 The Berne Convention includes a number of specific exceptions, scattered in several provisions due to the historical reason of Berne negotiations.
 For example, Article 10(2) permits Berne members to provide for a "teaching exception" within their copyright statutes.
 The exception is limited to a use for illustration of the subject matter taught and it must be related to teaching activities.

 In addition to specific exceptions, the Berne Convention establishes the "three-step test" in Article 9(2), which establishes a framework for member nations to develop their own national exceptions.
 The three-step test establishes three requirements: that the legislation be limited to certain (1) special cases; (2) that the exception does not conflict with a normal exploitation of the work, and (3) that the exception does not unreasonably prejudice the legitimate interests of the author.

 The Berne Convention does not expressly reference doctrines such as fair use or fair dealing, leading some critics of fair use to argue that fair use violates the Berne Convention.
 However, the United States and other fair use nations argue that flexible standards such as fair use include the factors of the three-step test, and are therefore compliant.
 The WTO Panel has ruled that the standards are not incompatible.

-The Berne Convention does not include the modern concept of Internet safe harbors, simply because Internet wasn't known as a technology at that time.
+The Berne Convention does not include the modern concept of Internet safe harbors, simply because Internet was not known as a technology at that time.
 The Agreed Statement of the parties to the WIPO Copyright Treaty of 1996 states that: "It is understood that the mere provision of physical facilities for enabling or making a communication does not in itself amount to communication within the meaning of this Treaty or the Berne Convention."
 This language may mean that Internet service providers are not liable for the infringing communications of their users.

 Since companies are using internet to publish user generated content, critics have argued that the Berne Convention is weak in protecting users and consumers from overbroad or harsh infringement claims, with virtually no other exceptions or limitations.
 In fact, the Marrakesh Copyright Exceptions Treaty for the Blind and Print-Disabled was the first international treaty centered around the rights of users.
 Treaties featuring exceptions for libraries and educational institutions are also being discussed.